marcel-dias/mars/README.md

 ## Compile

-Use Maven 3 to compile the project
+Use Maven 3 to compile this project

 ## Deploy

 There is a jboss-web.xml file mapping the context root to /

 So if you deploy in a wildfly the path will be /rest/mars

+## Docker Image

+docker run -d -p 8080:8080 marceldiass/mars

 ## Consume